 One client we do this for, is a flooring retailer.
 Naturally the searches made by its customers aren’t all that exciting, but they are queries that need to be answered.
 Our writers use Apollo to see what needs to be addressed within the piece, and then use a light and sometimes humorous writing style to make the topic entertaining as well as useful.
 This ensures that more people come to the website to get their questions answered, giving the business authority and making it look knowledgeable.

 Then it’s down to one of the journalists to either write or make changes to the agreed upon pieces.
-This part of the process involves Apollo too, as the journalist uses Words to see what relevant terms and phrases should be included in the piece.
+This part of the process involves Apollo too, as the journalist uses Words to see what relevant terms and phrases should be included in any data led piece.

 For example, if I am writing a piece for a client focusing on bulk text messages, I can search for the word ‘bulk’ to see what relevant phrases people are searching for.
 Including these terms, where appropriate, should boost visibility for the article.